 In addition, the 1940 Act may limit our ability to make distributions in certain circumstances.
 Restrictions and provisions in any future credit facilities and our debt securities may also limit our ability to make distributions.
 For federal income tax purposes, we are required to distribute substantially all of our net investment income each year both to reduce our federal income tax liability and to avoid a potential excise tax.
-If our ability to make distributions could, under certain circumstances, impair our ability to maintain our qualification for taxation as a RIC, which would have adverse consequences for our stockholders.
+If our ability to make distributions on our common stock is limited, such limitations could, under certain circumstances, impair our ability to maintain our qualification for taxation as a RIC, which would have adverse consequences for our stockholders.